mattsui19/imessageJSONexporter/imessage-exporter/README.md

 -f, --format <txt, html>
         Specify a single file format to export messages into

--c, --copy-method <clone, partial, full, disabled>
+-c, --copy-method <clone, basic, full, disabled>
-        Specify an optional method to use when copying message attachments `clone` will copy files without converting anything `partial` will convert HEIC files to JPEG `full` will convert HEIC files to JPEG, CAF to MP4, and MOV to MP4 If omitted, the default is `disabled`
+        Specify an optional method to use when copying message attachments `clone` will copy all files without converting anything `basic` will copy all files and convert HEIC images to JPEG `full` will copy all files and convert HEIC files to JPEG, CAF to MP4, and MOV to MP4 If omitted, the default is `disabled`
         ImageMagick is required to convert images on non-macOS platforms ffmpeg is required to convert audio on non-macOS platforms and video on all platforms